Funding Goals: Which Kickstarter Projects Reached It?

 - High funding rate requirements reduce the chance of success.

 Partial dependencies plot (PDP) better demonstrate some of these trends - the below chart shows how the modelled likelihood of success drops with increasing (logged) funding requirements, assuming all other variables are held equal.
-So if you want to design a successful project, picking the funding target and window is critical.
+So, if you want to design a successful project, picking the funding target and window is critical.

 The most useful output of my work is probably the modelled probability of success, rather than the predicted label.
 This could help stakeholders help assess the likelihood of success and act accordingly.
-The shape library offers useful visuals to show the key factors behind individual predictions: for instance, the below 2019 project was predicted to have an 8% chance of success mostly driven by the comparatively high goal/funding rate and unfavourable project description.
+The shape library offers useful visuals to show the key factors behind individual predictions: for instance, the below 2019 project was predicted to have an 8% chance of success mostly driven by the comparatively high goal/funding rate and unfavorable project description.